wasabipesto/valinor/README.md

 In order to transparently add the `/guacamole` prefix, we use traefik's addprefix middleware: `traefik.http.middlewares.guac-prefix.addprefix.prefix=/guacamole`

-There seems to be an issue with using newer keys to authenticate ssh.
-Not too worried about it since I have other ways of accessing ssh via web (cose-server) and mobile (juicessh).
+There seems to be an issue with using [newer keys](https://issues.apache.org/jira/browse/GUACAMOLE-745) to authenticate ssh.
+Not too worried about it since I have other ways of accessing ssh via web (code-server) and mobile (juicessh).

 ### [Paperless-ngx](https://github.com/paperless-ngx/paperless-ngx)